Healthy Living

 Your HIV diagnosis may have changed the way you feel about yourself and how you relate to others romantically and sexually.
 But whether you are HIV-negative or HIV-positive, you have a right to an enjoyable sex life!
 People with HIV can date and have meaningful relationships and fun, fulfilling sex lives.

 It is true that some health conditions can put a damper on your sex life.
-For example, low testosterone, which is relatively common among people living with HIV, can lower the sex drive of both men and women and cause erectile dysfunction or impotence for some men.
-Diabetes can lead to impotence in men (to find out how you can manage blood sugar problems and maintain a healthy sex life, see “Diabetes and Blood Sugar Problems”).
-Cardiovascular disease also can sometimes cause sexual difficulties, including erectile dysfunction, as well as shortness of breath and decreased energy, which can adversely affect a person’s sex life (to find out how you can promote your cardiovascular health, see “Cardiovascular Health”).
+For example, low testosterone, which is relatively common among people living with HIV, can lower sex drive and cause erectile dysfunction or impotence.
+Diabetes can lead to impotence (to find out how you can manage blood sugar problems and maintain a healthy sex life, see “Diabetes and Blood Sugar Problems,”) Cardiovascular disease also can sometimes cause sexual difficulties, including erectile dysfunction, as well as shortness of breath and decreased energy, which can adversely affect a person’s sex life (to find out how you can promote your cardiovascular health, see “Cardiovascular Health”).

 Because your sexual health is linked to the sexual health of your partners, safer sex is an important aspect of sexual health.
 This involves learning how to reduce the risk of transmitting HIV and other STIs to your partner(s) and how to reduce the risk of being infected with an STI from them.